ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Barbarian/path-of-zealot-2024.md

 ---
-title: Path of the Zealot
+title: Path of the Zealot 2024
 created: 2025/06/15 at 22:21
-updated: 2025/08/01 at 00:05
+updated: 2025/08/01 at 00:30
-permalink: barbarian-xphb-path-of-the-zealot-xphb
+permalink: path-of-zealot-2024-barbarian
-source: Player's Handbook (2024)
+source: "Player's Handbook (2024)"
 aliases:
+  - barbarian-xphb-path-of-the-zealot-xphb
   - Path of the Zealot
+  - Path of the Zealot 2024
 tags:
   - compendium/src/5e/xphb
   - subclass/barbarian/zealot